 Where to eat Palatschinken: Cafe Frauenhuber, Cafe Museum

-Typical Viennese beverages
+Typical Viennese Drinks

 1. Almududler

 What is Almdudler: Viennese soft drink.
-The carbonated drink with herbal extracts is the most popular beverage in Austria.
+This carbonated drink with herbal extracts is the most popular beverage in Austria.
 Try the original herbal lemonade, mate & guayana, ginger & matcha or açai & lemongrass.

 Where to drink Almdudler: most fast food restaurants, cafes and restaurants in Vienna and supermarkets like Spar, Lidl and Billa